SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-support.md

 You’ve added a cool extension, fixed a type, fixed a bug…any contribution to the existing content that you can share back will help the SharePoint community:

-- Sharing can be done by creating a Pull Request against the dev branch of the https://github.com/SharePoint/sp-dev-modernization repository
+- Sharing can be done by creating a Pull Request against the dev branch of the https://github.com/SharePoint/sp-dev-modernization repository.
-- If you’re unfamiliar with Git you can also describe the change in the issue list
+- If you’re unfamiliar with Git you can also describe the change in the issue list.

 ## What's next?